Back to Blog

 Published 27 April 2026 · 8 min read

 Once you have your Paraguay Cédula in hand, the next practical step for most new residents is opening a local bank account.
-A Paraguayan account lets you pay rent, utilities, and local expenses without relying on foreign cards — and it is a requirement for anyone looking to formally establish Paraguay as their financial base.
-This guide walks through the full process: which banks work best for expats, exactly what documents you need, and what to expect on the day.
+A Paraguayan account lets you pay rent, utilities, and local expenses without relying on foreign cards.

 Why You Need a Cédula First